ibm-cloud-docs/devsecops/devsecops-custom-scripts.md

     * `secret-name`: The direct Secret name syntax.
 The stage runner tries to access and mount the Secret named `secret-name`.

     * `$prop-name`: The indirect Secret name syntax.
-The Secret name is located in the environment-properties configmap, that contains every environment value that is set on the pipeline UI.
+The Secret name is located in the environment-properties configmap that contains every environment value that is set on the pipeline UI.
 For example, if the environment-properties configmap contains the `my-secret entry` property, `my-secret` is used for `$prop`.

 #### Example configuration
 {: #cd-devsecops-scripts-sample-config}